rkassila/rkassila/README.md

 Hello!
-I'm a cloud and data enthusiast exploring cloud technologies (GCP) to build reliable systems.
+I'm a Cloud and Data enthusiast exploring cloud technologies (GCP) to build reliable systems.
 I am a alumni of Data Science and AI training at Le Wagon Tokyo and currently working as a Cloud Engineer (GCP).

 ## Projects